Shibe Park: 1955–1970: Carpenter, Phillies and decline

 Carpenter's reluctance about Connie Mack Stadium soon proved justified.
 He found it impossible to find a way to make the park profitable.
 His first thought was to extend the length of his income season by adding a football team.
 In 1959, he sought to buy an American Football League franchise, but the negotiations failed.
 Additionally, the neighborhood experienced white flight, leading to rising crime; the phrase "Watch your car, mister?" became a catch phrase to game attendees.
-Indeed, the parking problem became the very crux of the issue in the 1950s and 1960s: whereas most people had formerly come to the park on public transportation, after the war, the automobile became the standard mode of transport.
+Indeed, the parking problem became the very crux of the issue in the 1950s and 1960s, since the stadium was not well-suited for automobile traffic.
+It had opened in the year the Ford Model T was introduced, and was designed in an era where most people relied on public transportation to come to games.
+However, after the war, the automobile became the standard mode of transport.
 There was a 500-car lot, later expanded to 850 cars, across 21st Street, but it was not nearly enough.
 Carpenter tried to buy the whole block in 1959 for a multi-level garage, but the deal fell through.
-The team maintained special "Phillies Express" buses to shuttle fans from transportation hubs in Camden and 69th Street Transportation Center in Upper Darby Township, but the service never really caught on.
+The team maintained special "Phillies Express" buses to shuttle fans from transportation hubs in Camden and 69th Street Terminal in Upper Darby Township, but the service never really caught on.
 Carpenter also investigated land tracts first in West Philadelphia, then in the Torresdale section of the city, as well as nearby suburban Cheltenham and farther-flung Camden, across the river in New Jersey.
 But there were prohibitive problems with every one of those proposed sites.

 Carpenter finally gave up and in 1961 sold the stadium for $600,000 to a group of New York real estate investors, losing over a million dollars after his 7-year ownership; he secured a 3-year lease and an option to stay through 1967 while he pursued his Torresdale stadium plan.
 The New York buyers quickly flipped the property to another New York consortium who, assuming the Phillies would be gone by 1967, began planning the demolition of the stadium and construction of a bowling alley and discount store on the site.
 Then in May 1964, Jerry Wolman, who had just bought the Philadelphia Eagles in February, brought the stadium ownership back to town, paying $757,000 for it as part of a larger real estate deal.
 Wolman's motivations for the purchase are in dispute – all the mortgage shuffling did not slow the decay out at the park – but he claimed he wanted to help the Phillies; the move also put him at the very center of the emerging fight over a new stadium in Philadelphia, which would likely affect his Eagles.